Sarah Price (author)

 Sarah Price is a Christian fiction novelist and adult and children's author of over 40 books.

 Much of her writing focuses on the Anabaptist heritage and the Old Order Amish.
 Her paternal grandparents, Sarah Marie Alderfer and Harlan Nice, were born into an Old Order Mennonite Church in Pennsylvania in the early 1900s.
 With her Anabaptist upbringing, Price was drawn to the culture of the Amish of Lancaster County where she has connections with Amish communities.

 Most recently, Price has adapted the Jane Austen books into an Amish setting.

 She went to Drew University in Madison, New Jersey to study anthropology and holds three other advanced degrees.

 Price is married with children.
 She lives in Morristown, New Jersey.

 Awards

-Price is a nationally recognized best-selling novelist.
-She’s been numerous times on the ECPA best sellers list and Amazon’s Top 100 authors’ list in 2013, 2014, and 2015.
+Price has been on the ECPA best sellers list multiple times and Amazon’s Top 100 authors’ list in 2013, 2014, and 2015.

 List of works

 The following collection of listed books have been published by Realms, an imprint of Charisma House Publishers: